-The following table shows the fees paid or accrued by the Company for audit and other services provided by Deloitte & Touche LLP during each of the fiscal years ended December 31, 2004 and December 31, 2003:
+Deloitte & Touche LLP serves as the Company's independent public accountants.
+The following table shows the fees paid or accrued by the Company for audit and other services provided by Deloitte & Touche LLP during each of the fiscal years ended December 31, 2005 and December 31, 2004:

-Aggreg Aggregate Fees
+Aggreg ate Fees

-Category 2004 2003
+Category 2005 2004

-Audit fees \$ 630,773 \$ 225,839
+Audit fees \$ 828,095 \$ 580,465

-Audit-related fees \$ 13,000 \$ 12,803
+Audit-related fees 14,500 \$ 13,000

-Tax fees \$ 301,065 \$ 518,944
+Tax fees 70,838 \$ 301,065

 All other fees

 "Audit fees" includes the aggregate fees billed by Deloitte & Touche LLP for professional services rendered for the reviews of our consolidated financial statements for the quarterly periods ended March 31, June 30, and September 30, and for the audit of our consolidated financial statements and the consolidated financial statements of certain of our subsidiaries for the year ended December 31.
-"Audit fees" also includes amounts billed for services provided in connection with securities offerings during 2003 and 2004.
-Of the \$630,773 billed for 2004, \$351,699 related to Deloitte & Touche LLP's audit of management's assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2004.
+"Audit fees" also includes amounts billed for services provided in connection with securities offerings during 2004 and 2005.
+Of the \$828,095 billed in 2005, \$434,270 related to Deloitte & Touche LLP's audit of management's assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2005.
+Of the \$580,465 billed in 2004, \$301,391 related to Deloitte & Touche LLP's audit of management's assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2004.
 "Audit related fees" is the aggregate fees billed by Deloitte & Touche LLP for audits of the Company's defined contribution employee benefit plan.
-"Tax fees" for 2004 and 2003 include fees for tax preparation and compliance of \$79,500 and \$253,256 respectively, international tax research and planning for the Company's foreign subsidiaries of \$77,165 and \$110,270, respectively, and domestic tax planning and research of approximately \$144,400 and \$155,418, respectively.
-"All other fees" relate to all other services rendered by Deloitte & Touche LLP at our request.
+"Tax fees" include fees for tax compliance, tax advice and tax planning.
+"All other fees" relate to all other services rendered by Deloitte & Touche LLP at our request

-All of Deloitte & Touche LLP's fees were pre-approved by the Audit Committee in 2004.
+All of Deloitte & Touche LLP's services were pre-approved by the Audit Committee in 2005.
 The Audit Committee pre-approves services either by: (1) approving a request from management to engage Deloitte & Touche LLP for a specific project at a specific fee or rate or (2) by pre-approving certain types of services that would comprise the fees within each of the above categories at Deloitte & Touche LLP 's usual and customary rates.